nyxragon/secretsnitch/readme.md

   - Variable patterns: These are patterns that are used to check for variable names where the secret may not have a recognizable pattern (for example, passwords).
 These are marked by the usage of the word `Variable` at the end of the signature's key.

   - Secret patterns: these are patterns that are commonly used by secrets, for example, `AIza...` for GCP keys, `AKIA` for AWS keys and so on.

+  - Block patterns: these are patterns that commonly exist in large blocks of text, for example, private key files.

 - `blacklist.yaml`
 This file contains a list of blacklist patterns that are skipped.
 These include things like blob data patterns for images and audio, certain placeholderstrings etc.